dmfrodrigues/feup-sdis-proj2/doc/main.md

       1. Run the PutSystem protocol for that replica, using another replica's contents

 In the end, we just need to assemble the chunks.

+### RestoreUserFile protocol

+- **Arguments:** username
+- **Returns:** file contents

+The RestoreFile protocol requires the number of chunks, but for a user metadata file we do not know that a priori as we have not stored that information anywhere (and if we did, it would have the same problem as described in BackupFile related to hierarchy).
+Thus, a special method must be applied to restore the user metadata file.

+For that, we do a similar processing for each chunk as in RestoreUser, except we wait for each chunk to be finished, and when the peer fails to find any replica of the $c$-th chunk of the file it assumes the file has no more chunks, and as such returns whatever it has.
+There is only one exception: if not a single chunk is found the RestoreUserFile protocol fails.

 ### DeleteAccount protocol